10 Resources to Teach Your Kids to Code

 Code.org

 Code.org facilitates in-person classes in local schools and communities.
-The site also offers online computer science courses which kids can take from home.
+The site also offers online computer science courses that kids can take from home.
 For introductory or quick-hit lessons, students can also access one-hour tutorials on topics like artificial intelligence and Minecraft.

 Hopscotch